madibabaiasl/kinematics-robotic-arms-modern-approach/README.md

 If you’re eyeing internships in automation or research, or you just want to bring your own robotic ideas to life, this course gives you the fundamentals people expect and the confidence to use them.
 We’ll turn “robots” from a buzzword into a system you can describe, predict, and control.

 ## Course Objectives
-By the end of this course, we’ll have built real, hands-on intuition for robotics, and you’ll be able to:
+By the end of this course, we will have:

+- Built intuitive and mathematical understanding of how robots represent position, orientation, and motion.
-- Speak “robot.”
-Describe position, orientation, and velocity with confidence, and compute screw-theory-based forward, inverse, and velocity kinematics to make manipulators move on purpose.
+- Explored screw-theory-based formulations of forward, inverse, and velocity kinematics.
-- Leverage your toolkit.
-Use vectors, matrices, physics, and programming to crack open practical robotics problems, not just on paper, but in code and on hardware.
-- Translate concepts such as screw theory applications to various robotic systems, including soft and continuum robots.
+- Practiced applying mathematics, programming, and physics to analyze and control real robotic systems.
-- Build with real tools.
-Use Python, MATLAB, ROS2, and RoboDK to implement algorithms, write clean code, simulate, and analyze robot performance.
+- Integrated tools such as ROS2, Python, MATLAB, and RoboDK to connect simulation with hardware.
-- Analyze how the different components of a robot, such as sensors and controllers, interact to perform coordinated tasks and respond to environmental inputs.
+- Investigated how sensors and control loops enable autonomous, reactive behavior.
-- Collaborate effectively in teams to design, test, and refine robotic solutions within an interdisciplinary framework.
+- Worked collaboratively to design, build, and document robotic systems with professional clarity.
-- Document and organize work in a professional manner to develop a competitive portfolio and prepare for complex engineering projects.

 ## Learning Outcomes
-By the end of the course, you and I will have put in enough reps that you’ll be able to:
+By the end of the course, you will be able to:

-- Define key concepts in robotics, including degrees of freedom, orientation, and pose.
+- Define and explain key robotic concepts such as degrees of freedom, orientation, and pose.
-- Apply screw-theory-based forward, inverse, and velocity kinematics to model and analyze robotic manipulators.
+- Compute and apply forward, inverse, and velocity kinematics using screw theory.
-- Design and implement robotic motion tasks using simulation and real hardware under the Robot Operating System (ROS2).
+- Implement robotic motion tasks in simulation and hardware using ROS2, Python, and RoboDK.
-- Evaluate robotic performance using analytical and computational tools such as MATLAB, Python, and RoboDK.
+- Design, document, and present a robotics project that integrates sensing, actuation, and control.
-- Collaborate in multidisciplinary teams to plan, execute, and document robotics projects effectively.
+- Collaborate effectively within a multidisciplinary team to solve open-ended robotics challenges.

 ## Resources
 ### Recommended Textbooks: